Tortuga Bay

-There is always a large variety of small fish, birds, including the brown pelican and gigantic galápagos tortoise.
-The Galápagos Islands were discovered in 1535, but first appeared on the maps, of Gerardus Mercator and Abraham Ortelius, in about 1570.
+The island area has a large variety of small fish, birds, including the brown pelican and Galápagos tortoises.
+The Galápagos Islands were discovered in 1535, and first appeared on the maps, of Gerardus Mercator and Abraham Ortelius, in about 1570.
 The islands were named "Insulae de los Galopegos" (Islands of the Tortoises) in reference to the giant tortoises found there.